Introduction

 My core portfolio investment process in broad strokes:

-• Identifying the current market regime and predicting the timing and nature of the next one.
+• Identifying the current market regime and anticipating the timing and nature of the next one.

-• Selecting the most suitable strategies for the current and upcoming environments.
+• Selecting the most suitable investment and trading strategies for the current and upcoming environments.

 • Exploring and assessing various implementation methods for the chosen strategies.

-• Constructing the portfolio, allocating strategies, and managing risk.
+• Constructing the portfolio, allocating capital to strategies, and managing risk.

 • Reviewing performance and making adjustments and enhancements to the process.